cabeln/cabeln.github.io/_posts/2019-04-22-Framework.md

 ---
 This post introduces a framework of Power BI code for building marketing analytic reporting

+You can [download readily built samples](../Marketing-Analytics-for-download/) for marketing analytics or build your own analytical reports on top of this framework.

 ![Framework Hero Image]({{site.baseurl}}/images/Framework-Hero1.png)

+# Build custom Marketing Analytics with Power BI

 The file repository provides a set of Power BI files (pbx) and respective template files (pbit) that can be used to build your own marketing analytic reports.
 The focus of the Power BI code framework is to provide ready built and easy to use data sources that connect to data from Dynamic 365 for Marketing including date filters and on liner query building in M-code to access specific profile and interaction tables.